keeneyetact/retroBoard/README.md

 #### What if I want to name my session so I can remember easily how to come back to it?

-You can actually change the session ID in the URL with anything you like: for example [www.retrospected.com/session/hello_world](http://www.retrospected.com/session/hello_world)
+You can actually change the session ID in the URL with anything you like: for example [www.retrospected.com/game/hello_world](http://www.retrospected.com/game/hello_world)

 Try not to take a too common name though, to avoid anyone else finding your session by chance.

-You can also use the "Advanced" tab when creating a session, and provide a name.

 ## Thanks